-At the time of the meeting, students are required to prepare: 1) a self-assessment of professional behaviors and 2) complete a reflection on professional growth using the prompts provided (semester 1 & 2) complete self-reflection that occurs during clinical experiences/courses (semester 3 & 4).
+At the time of the meeting, students are expected to complete a reflection on professional growth using the prompts provided (semester 1 & 2).
+In the second year of the program professional growth is measured using the Values Based Behaviors for the PTA self-assessment tool.
 This meeting is also the opportunity to identify learning objectives, resources, and strategies to foster academic development.